 -No photos are allowed inside the castle.
 There are guards walking in between people to make sure you are not taking pics.

 -Backpacks and small bags may have to be checked or worn on your front.
 Try and minimize the size of your bags so you don't have to check them.

 -If you plan to take the horse and carriage ride up there may be a line to board the carriages.
-Exact payment was appreciated.
-It is 6 euro for the ride up and 3 euros for the ride down.
+The exact payment was appreciated.
+It is 6 euros for the ride up and 3 euros for the ride down.

 -Comfy shoes are a good thing as there is a small hike to the castle.

 -Tours run every few minutes.
 Make sure and ask if the next tour is in English or German.

 -In the winter the statues and decorations around the outdoor pools are covered so you may not see them.

 -There is a gift store and snack area on site along with a hotel.

 Check out all of our Europe Travel Guides